Jason2Brownlee/MachineLearningMischief/README.md

 I've never seen anything like this for machine learning and data science.
 Yet, most experienced practitioners know that they are a "real thing".

-I think it is like the old aimbots in old first-person shooter games in the 90s.
-You have to know what's possible so you can look for it and counter it.

 Knowing what to look for can help stakeholders, managers, teachers, paper reviews, etc. Knowing what-not-to-do can help junior data scientists.

 Also, thinking about and writing these examples feels naughty + fun :)